nettapper/Haskell/README.md

 ## Current Progress in Haskell Book

-> The times below track my progresss through the Haskell Book
+> The times below track my progresss through the Haskell Book (see link below).
 > [Haskell Programming From First Principals](http://haskellbook.com/) written by Christopher Allen and Julie Moronuki
-> I'd **highly** reccomend the book if your interested in Haskell at all!
+> I'd **highly** reccomend the book if you're interested in Haskell, it is a great book for independent learners!

 Haskell_Ch01_to_Ch07_Time ≈ 10hrs
 Haskell_Ch08_Time = sum [2, 37, 62] = 101 = 1 hr 41 min